-Getting started with research is sometimes the hardest part!
-Most likely, you'll have to do some pre-search to figure out exactly what your research topic is going to be.
+Getting started with research is sometimes the most challenging part!
+You'll most likely have to do some pre-search to determine precisely your research topic.
 For your pre-search, I recommend spending some time exploring your topic(s) of interest, looking at:

-Keywords are the words that you type into the search box to find resources about your topic.
+Keywords are the words you type into the search box to find resources about your topic.
 What are the most important words in your research question?
-Think of synomyms for those words.
+Think of synonyms for those words.

 Example: How does exercise impact the mental health of college students?

 How do mentorship programs for new teachers impact have on teacher retention?

 After you have decided on your keywords, you'll need to tell the database how they should be connected.

 Will find resources that have both college students and exercise as keywords.

 "college students" OR undergraduates